hertogp/stitch/README.md

 5.  check for old files and conditionally remove them
 6.  parse the `inc` option and include results in order (if any)

-In the face of errors, log messages and continue.
+In the face of errors, just complain and carry on.

 ### Features